Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### TX Data (0x0B)

 Data sent from the GO device to the addressed IOX.
-The contents of this payload may follow a higher level protocol structure.
+The contents of this payload may follow a higher level protocol structure such as [MIME](https://geotab.github.io/sdk/hardware/developing-an-iox/mime-protocol/).

 #### Payload — TX Data